What metrics are the most important for your product?

-Where most startups trip up is they don’t know how to ask the right questions before they start measuring.
-Doing this requires a collaborative partnership between analyst and product development team, rather than a more traditional stakeholder-resource relationship.
+Where most teams trip up is they don’t know how to find the right questions to answer with their metrics.
+Deciding on those questions requires a collaborative partnership between analyst and product development team, instead of the more traditional stakeholder-resource relationship.

 To guide this partnership, we took inspiration from Google’s HEART framework, which gives advice on defining product metrics that follow from product goals (Happiness, Engagement, Adoption, Retention, Task Success).
 For example, here’s a few questions we ask our product teams to help us understand their goals so that we can help them define meaningful metrics:

 - If we imagine an ideal customer who is getting value from our product, what actions are they taking?

-- What are the individual steps a user needs to take in our product in order to achieve a goal?
+- What are the individual steps a user needs to take within our product to achieve a goal?

 - Is this feature designed to solve a problem that all our users have, or just a subset of our users?

 3 touchpoints to determine your metrics

-To help our product partners answer these questions, we use product usage concepts that, over time, have become well understood and relied upon.
+To help our product partners answer these questions, we use product usage concepts that, over time, have become well understood and agreed upon throughout the company.
 These terms can be directly related to key points during a customer’s journey within our product:

 - Intent to use: The action or actions customers take that tell us definitively they intend to use the product or feature.

 - Activation: The point at which a customer first derives real value from the product or feature.

-- Engagement: The extent to which a customer continues to gain value from the product or feature (how much, how often, over how long a period of time, etc.).
+- Engagement: The extent to which a customer continues to gain value from the product or feature (how much, how often, over how long a period of time).